 How to find your best time to post on Instagram

 If you have a business profile on Instagram, you will have data similar to your Facebook Insights in your Instagram Insights.
-Look for the Followers section in your Instagram Insights to see the days and hours when your followers are most active.
+Look for the Audience section in your Instagram Insights to see the days and hours when your followers are most active.

 Just like for Facebook, experiment with a few times when your Instagram followers are most active.